carpentries/lessondev-trainer-training/episodes/introduction.md

 ## Introductions

-The first discussion session will begin with a full round of Introductions, where each trainee will be asked to share some details about themselves and their past experience with curriculum development and The Carpentries.
+The first discussion session will begin with a full round of Introductions, where trainees and facilitators will be given the opportunity to share some details about themselves and their past experience with curriculum development and The Carpentries.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

+FIXME: Add more text about the reading each week and discussion sessions to set the stage for how trainer training will run.

 :::::::::::::::::::::::::::::::::::::::::::::::::: callout